 The names of international cartoon characters usually are maintained in the original language, but sometimes they are translated into the local language.
 In general, the reasons to do it are very complex.
 It might be historical reasons: Nowadays it is more globalized, but in the past, when the dubbing and the editorial teams were more fragmented, it was more common to adapt, not only to the script or the orthography but also to find a complete new and different title.
 Those are the cultural reasons.
-It is possible that the translator considers that the name needs to be changed, otherwise, it would sound bad.
+The translator may consider that the name needs to be changed, otherwise, it would sound bad.

 Disney’s ducks